 Below are some features of roller shades vs roman shades:

-Which Shade Should You Buy
+Which Shades Should You Buy?

 Indoor and Outdoor Use